utdata/rwdir/docs/05-sums-import.md

 ### Glimpse the data

-1. In a new block, print the tibble but pipe it into `glimpse()` so you can see all the column names.
+1. In a new code block, print the tibble but pipe it into `glimpse()` so you can see all the column names.

 ```r